-- And check out some info from Pages of Travel blog on the Great Sand Dunes and this Colorado Road Trip itinerary from DrinkTeaTravel.
+- And check out more info on Great Sand Dunes, nearby Ice Lake hiking trail and a larger Colorado Road Trip itinerary.

 - Other fun things to do in the area: Pagosa Springs (2 hours) is a cute little town with great hot springs.
 Durango (3 hours) is even cuter with an old mining town vibe.
 And Mesa Verde (4 hours) is its own amazing national park with first people’s history and impossible cliff-side ruins.

 Sand Dunes of Utah- the Poor Stepchild to Zion